3 Chapter 3- Understanding Labor Cost

 Tipped Pools

-Tipped pools are permitted in the food and beverage industry with some restrictions.
+Tipped pools are permitted in the food and beverage industry but with some restrictions.

-- Generally Allowed: Yes, tip pooling is a widespread practice in restaurants.
+- Tip pooling is a widespread practice in restaurants.
 In this practice, all or a portion of the waitstaff, bartenders, and other tipped employees combine their tips and then redistribute them according to a predetermined formula.

 - Federal Law: The Fair Labor Standards Act (FLSA) allows tip pooling only among tipped employees.
 This means employees who customarily and regularly receive tips, like servers, bartenders, and bussers.
 Kitchen staff, cooks, managers, and other non-tipped employees cannot be included in the tip pool.